 Find your special time

 My special time of day comes at 5:45am.
-And holy shit, is it not ideal.
-80 or 85% of the time, if you broke into my house and snuck into the basement, you would see me stagger in and sit down at 5:55 in the morning.
-But, thing is, it’s the only time that I can consistently (like 80% of the time) carve out quiet time to put two thoughts together.
+And is it not ideal.
+Not by a damn sight.
+And, between you and me, I only make it 80 or 85% of the time.
+But, thing is, it’s the only time that I can consistently carve out quiet time to put two thoughts together.
 So I make it work.

 The problem with getting there is that it’s never the easiest thing to do.
 My personal list of distractions is full of stuff that would be more fun to do than get up at 5:45 in the morning.
 Sleeping chief among them.